International barriers and facilitators for cervical cancer screening

 Background Though cervical cancer is one of the leading causes of death

 globally, its incidence is nearly entirely preventable.
-Young women have
+Young people have

 been an international priority for screening.
 However, in both

-high-income and low-income countries, young women have not been screened
+high-income and low-income countries, young people have not been screened

 appropriately according to country-specific guidelines and in many